 Cancer treatments such as chemotherapy can come with the risk of side effects.
-Doctors may prepare a person for the short-term side effects of chemotherapy, such as hair loss and fatigue, but there may also be long-term side effects.
+Doctors may prepare a person for short-term side effects, such as hair loss and fatigue, but there may also be long-term effects of chemotherapy.

-Long-term side effects of chemotherapy may occur months or years after treatment.
-Long-term side effects, also called late effects, can vary depending on the person and treatment.
+These long-term side effects of chemotherapy may occur months or years after treatment.
+Long-term side effects, also called late effects, can vary depending on the person and the treatment.

-There is no exact timeline for when long-term side effects will appear or go away, and it may not always be possible to treat them if they do arise.
-Working with a doctor can help manage side effects where possible.
+There is no exact timeline for when long-term side effects will appear or go away, and if they do arise, they may not always be treatable.
+A person can work with a doctor to help manage side effects where possible.

 In this article, we examine the long-term side effects of chemotherapy.
 We also look at how long the side effects may last and how to prevent them.